 The default port for STUN requests is 3478, for both TCP and UDP.
-Administrators of STUN servers SHOULD use this port in their SRV records for UDP and TCP, but MAY use others.
+Administrators of STUN servers SHOULD use this port in their SRV records for UDP and TCP.
 In all cases, the port in DNS MUST reflect the one the server is listening on.
-There is no default port for STUN over TLS, however a STUN server SHOULD use a port number for TLS different from 3478 so that the server can determine whether the first message it will receive after the TCP connection is set up, is a STUN message or a TLS message.
+The default port for STUN over TLS is XXXX [[NOTE TO RFC EDITOR: Replace with IANA registered port number for stuns]].
+Servers can run STUN over TLS on the same port as STUN over TCP if the server software supports determining whether the initial message is a TLS or STUN message.

 If no SRV records were found, the client performs an A or AAAA record lookup of the domain name.
-The result will be a list of IP addresses, each of which can be contacted at the default port using UDP or TCP, independent of the STUN usage.
-For usages that require TLS, lack of SRV records is equivalent to a failure of the transaction, since the request or indication MUST NOT be sent unless SRV records provided a transport address specifically for TLS.
+The result will be a list of IP addresses, each of which can be contacted at the default port using

+UDP or TCP, independent of the STUN usage.
+For usages that require TLS, the client connects to one of the IP addresses using the default STUN over TLS port.